mgeier/quaternion-nursery/README.md

 may not always be unique, so that a number of subtleties (addressed below) will arise.

-It is clear that constructing Bdzier curves on Riemannian manifolds by this algorithm is computationally more involved than for the Euclidean case: computing the geodesic between any two points involves the solution of the nonUnear differ- ential equation (1), a two-point boundary value problem (and therefore more difficult than integrating a differential equation with only initial conditions).
-Even if we assume that the geo- desies forming the control polygon have been precomputed and stored in a table, for each instant t the geodesic equations still need to be solved (n-1)(n-2)/2 times.
+It is clear that constructing Bezier curves on Riemannian manifolds by this algorithm is computationally more involved than for the Euclidean case: computing the geodesic between any two points involves the solution of the nonlinear differ- ential equation (1), a two-point boundary value problem (and therefore more difficult than integrating a differential equation with only initial conditions).
+Even if we assume that the geo- desics forming the control polygon have been precomputed and stored in a table, for each instant t the geodesic equations still need to be solved (n-1)(n-2)/2 times.
 Clearly this presents difficulties for interactive design applications.